Student Code of Conduct

 h.
 The burden of proof is on the Complainant.
 The standard of proof is “preponderance of evidence” and “more likely than not”.
 The question that the Board should consider is whether it is reasonable to conclude from the information submitted that the Respondent committed the offense for which he or she has been charged.
 The burden is not the strict criminal law standard of proof “beyond a reasonable doubt.”
 For this reason, the student is found “responsible” or “not responsible,” as opposed to guilty or not guilty.

 i.
 The Board shall first determine whether the Respondent has violated this Code by majority vote.
 If the Board determines that the Respondent is responsible, it shall determine an appropriate sanction in accordance with this Code by majority vote.
 The Board’s findings will be reduced to writing within 24 hours after the decision is reached.
 It will include a dissenting opinion, if there is one.
 A copy will be given to the Respondent and a second copy will be filed in the Dean’s office.
+In cases of sexual misconduct, sexual harassment, and/or sexual violence, when the sanction directly related to the complainant, the judgment will also be sent to the complainant.
+This includes an order that the harasser stay away from the harassed student, that the student is prohibited from attending school for a period of time, is transferred to other classes or is moved to another residence hall.
+Disclosure of other information in the student’s “education record,” including information about sanctions that do not relate to the harassed student will not be disclosed; disclosure of this sort could result in a violation of FERPA.
 The Student Conduct Officer does not have a vote on the Board.
 However, if the Board cannot reach a decision, a tie vote will be broken by the Student Conduct Officer.

 k.
 All charges should be heard during the academic year in which the offense occurred, and usually within one week of the request for a hearing.
 Cases that happen in the final week of the academic semester will either be heard in the first week of the next academic semester, or during the summer.
 The Student Government President will work with the Dean to appoint an appropriate Board with students who are on-campus during the summer, if the Dean determines that the case needs to be resolved before the fall semester.